Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Introduction

-Focusing on uncertain linear systems, the authors in~\cite{tarbouriech2018insights} considers norm-bounded uncertainties with continuous measurements while \cite{liu2017robust,qian2019event} develops mechanism under the assumption that the system is minimum-phase.
-Most recently, the work~\cite{liang2020robust} studies the problem of output regulation together along with an event-triggering mechanism in which the robustness are guaranteed for an unstructured open set uncertainty set.
+Focusing on uncertain linear systems, the {work}~\cite{tarbouriech2018insights} considers norm-bounded uncertainties with continuous measurements, while \cite{liu2017robust,qian2019event} develop mechanism under the assumption that the system is minimum-phase.
+Most recently, the work~\cite{liang2020robust} studies the problem of output regulation together along with an event-triggering mechanism in which the robustness is guaranteed for an unstructured open uncertainty set.
 Concerning nonlinear systems, the recent work~\cite{khan2019new} proposes an event-triggered mechanism under the assumption that the system is input-to-state stable.
-Unlike the existing literature mention above, in this article we opt to introduce an event-triggering mechanism in which both monitoring the output measurement as well as implementing the actuation values operate on a discrete-time basis.
-To our best knowledge, none of the existing works considers this setting for uncertain nonlinear systems.
-The closest work in this spirit is~\cite{yang2018periodic} where the setting is single-input single-output system and the performance guarantees is asymptotic (i.e., for sufficiently large feedback gains and sufficiently small periodic sampled-times).
+Unlike the existing literature mentioned above, in this article we opt to introduce an event-triggering mechanism in which both monitoring the output measurement and implementing the actuation values operate on a discrete-time basis.
+To our best knowledge, none of the existing works considers this setting in control of uncertain nonlinear systems.
+The closest work in this spirit is~\cite{yang2018periodic}, in which the class of single-input single-output system is considered and the performance {is guaranteed only for sufficiently large feedback gains and sufficiently small periodic sampled-times}.

 \paragraph*{\bf Our contributions} The particular emphasis of this study is on the computational aspect of the control design and the corresponding event-triggering mechanism, along with explicit performance guarantees.
 More specifically, the contributions of the article are summarized as follows: